barneydellar/SpaceTypes/README.md

 ### Conversion between spaces</H3>

 Vectors from one space can be converted to another space.
-Under the hood, this uses a Transform33.
+Under the hood, this makes a call to Transform33 on the TransformManager.

 ```cpp
 TransformManager tm;